We need information about the income streams held by recipients and concession card holders to ensure they receive their correct entitlements.

 - market-linked pensions also known as term allocated pensions

-We send customers a letter in August and February each year asking them to advise the amount of income received, the account balance and any commutations made from their income stream products.
+We send recipients a letter in August and February each year asking them to advise the amount of income they receive from their income stream products.
+We also ask them to confirm their account balance and any commutations that have been made.

-For income stream providers and administrators, these reviews may mean an increase in enquiries as customers or their financial advisors contact to obtain this information.
+For income stream providers and administrators, these reviews may mean an increase in enquiries.
+Recipients and their financial advisors may contact them to obtain these details.

-- this means fewer customer contacts and a reduction in letters or income stream schedules issued to clients during this time
+This means fewer recipient contacts and may reduce the letters or income stream schedules sent during the review.

-- the electronic transfer replaces a letter based review system and gives you more time to focus on the things that are most important to your business
+It will also improve customer service.
+The electronic transfer replaces a letter based review system.
+This gives you more time to focus on the things that are most important to your business.

 How electronic data transfer works

 We transfer data using 128 bit encryption over a secure government website using comma separated value files (.csv).